Industry Participation

 All Aboard Alliance

 The All Aboard Alliance was founded in 2020 via a collaborative drive from top industry leaders, towards increasing diversity, equity, and inclusion across the maritime sector.
+The Diversity Study Group is one of the Founding Knowledge Partners.

 A joint industry project to identify pathways for transforming the international shipping sector towards the IMO 2050 goal of 50% reduction in GHG emissions and keeping global temperature rises below 2 °C.